Spherical Principal Curves: Backgrounds

 \subsection{Means on Manifolds}

-The self-consistency of principal curves on Euclidean space implies that the conditional expectation of random variable $X$ given a projection index coincides with the point of the curve at the projection index.
-On the one hand, the concept of the expected value of a distribution is expandable in a smooth manifold and is called as \textit{Fr\'echet mean}.
-Given a probability distribution $Q$ on a smooth Riemannian manifold $M$ with a distance $\rho(\cdot, \cdot)$, the Fr\'echet mean $m\in M$ is defined as
+Manifold is a topological space that locally resembles a Euclidean space. \textit{Riemannian manifold} $M$ is a smooth manifold equipped with smoothly varying inner product on tangent space.
+A \textit{(minimal) geodesic} is the shortest curve between two points in $M$ and its length is called \textit{geodesic distance}, denoted by $d_{Geo}(\cdot,\, \cdot)$.
+The class of Riemannian manifold includes a variety of spaces, such as Euclidean space $\mathbb{R}^d$, sphere $S^d$ \citep{Mardia2014, Mardia1977, Gray}, $\mathbb{R}P^d$ and $\mathbb{C}P^d$ (Kendall's shape space; \citep{Kendall1984, Huckemann2006, Huckemann2010}), $PD(d)$ (space of $d\times d$ symmetric positive definite matrices; \citep{Fletcher2007, Mallasto}), and product space of $S^2$ (medial representations; \citep{Siddiqi, Fletcher2004, Jung2011}).
+For more details about Riemannian manifold, see \cite{Boothby}.

-The natural distance on a manifold is geodesic distance $d_{Geo}(\cdot, \cdot)$.
-The Fr\'{e}chet mean of (\ref{frechetmean}) using $d_{Geo}$ as distance is termed as \textit{intrinsic mean} (Bhattacharya and Patrangenaru, 2003).
-However, in general, it is difficult to solve geodesic distance and to ensure the uniqueness of intrinsic mean (Le and Kume, 2000).
+The concept of the expected value of a distribution can be naturally extended to manifolds, called \textit{Fr\'echet mean}.
+Given a probability distribution $Q$ on $M$ with a distance $\rho(\cdot, \cdot)$, the Fr\'echet mean $m\in M$ is defined as

-On the other hand, by embedding a given manifold $M$ into a higher dimensional Euclidean space $\mathbb{R}^p$, the Fr\'echet mean can be calculated using Euclidean distance in $\mathbb{R}^p$, which is called as \textit{extrinsic mean}.
-With letting $\xi$ denote embedding from $M$ to $\mathbb{R}^p$, the extrinsic mean is defined as
+The Fr\'{e}chet mean with geodesic distance is termed \textit{intrinsic mean} \citep{Bhattacharya2003}.
+Meanwhile, by embedding a given manifold $M$ into Euclidean space $\mathbb{R}^d$, the Fr\'echet mean can be calculated using Euclidean distance in $\mathbb{R}^d$, called \textit{extrinsic mean}.
+With an embedding $\xi:M \hookrightarrow \mathbb{R}^d$, the extrinsic mean is defined as